pranav-putta/fundme/README.md

 #### <i class="icon-pencil"></i> What are credits?

 To ensure that there is a secure transaction of money when a user purchases an item, we created an in-app-purchase system.
 A user may navigate to the **Shop** screen to purchase credits, which have the same value as the US dollar.
 These credits can then be used to purchase items and donations

+#### License and Credits

+This mobile application was designed, developed, and programmed by Pranav Putta for Android.
+The application was completely developed for production using the Android Studio IDE, under the Apache 2 License.